Robin (Earth-Two): 52

+Other versions

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Earth 2 (adjusted from Earth-Two) is re-established into a wholly different alternate universe.
 In this continuity, Dick Grayson never became the partner of Earth-2's Batman.
 This Batman's only Robin was Helena, his daughter with Catwoman, and was trained by her parents as her father's partner.
 Following Batman's death at the end of an invasion from Apokolips, Earth-2's Supergirl and Robin were swept across alternate universes by an interdimensional vortex to DC's Prime Earth and have adopted new identities as the Power Girl and Huntress respectively.

 Dick Grayson was married to Barbara Gordon and they have a son named John.
-When Darkseid did another invasion of Earth, Dick and Barbara had to take shelter.
-Due to the low morale, Dick and Ted Grant were deputized to deal with it.
+When Darkseid invades Earth, Dick and Barbara take shelter.
+Due to the low morale, Dick and Ted Grant were deputized to deal with the crisis.
 Following the death of Barbara, Dick hands his son over to Jonni Thunder for safekeeping as he goes to Chicago.
-After avenging his wife's murder, Dick is trained by Ted Grant in survival.
+After avenging his wife's murder, Dick is trained by Grant in survival.

 When Dick and Ted arrive at Atom's Haven, they are attacked by Obsidian until Jonni Thunder intervenes.
 Jonni reveals that their minds are being controlled by Brainwave.
 Before Dick and Ted can shoot Brainwave, Thomas Wayne as Batman and Huntress show up and knock out Brainwave before he can use a shuttle to leave Earth.

 During the fight against Darkseid, Dick assisted Batman in rescuing the inhabitants before Apokolips engulfs Earth.